GoHypernet/Galileo-sdk/docs/src/missions.rst

 Missions Guide
 ==============================================

-Missions are a feature of Galileo that allow users to easily configure complex simulators and scripting environements to run repeatibly and reliably on any `LZ <landing_zones.html>`_ that they have launch access to through a `Station <stations.html>`_.
+Missions are a feature of Galileo that allow users to easily configure complex simulators and scripting environments to run repeatably and reliably on any `LZ <landing_zones.html>`_ that they have launch access to through a `Station <stations.html>`_.
 After the initial configuration, your Mission environment (which consists of your input files and framework parameters) can be updated quickly through the Mission settings page.
 See the `Galileo Tutorials <https://hypernetlabs.io/galileo/tutorials/#tutorials>`_ page for instructions on how to configure a Mission for specific applications.

 Creating a New Mission
 -----------------------